Morph1c/PACS-CH2/README.md

 ```

 ## Provided test cases
-Each test case is a template function and thus applied to both storage orders.
+It's provided a benchmark template class where you can test:

 - ``test_file_reader``: check whether the file is correctly read and the mapping is correctly extracted.
 - ``test_basic_operation``: Read the matrix, test setter and getter methods,